warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

 :::

 :::tip
 You can skip this guide and test a preconfigured Keychain.
-Just run a local node using a [`just` script](/operate-a-node/run-a-local-chain#option-1-run-a-just-script) or a [devnet snapshot](/operate-a-node/run-a-local-chain#option-2-use-a-devnet-snapshot) and [start fulfilling requests](fulfill-requests-from-cli).
+Just run a local node using our [`just` script](/operate-a-node/run-a-local-chain#option-1-run-a-just-script) and [start fulfilling requests](fulfill-requests-from-cli).
 :::

 ## 1. Run a node